What is NPWT?

 Terminology

-Negative Pressure Wound Therapy (NPWT) has many names: sub-atmospheric pressure device (SPD), topical negative pressure (TNP), vacuum-assisted closure (VAC), vacuum sealing technique (VST), and sealed surface wound suction (SSS).
+Negative Pressure Wound Therapy (NPWT) has several names, including sub-atmospheric pressure device (SPD), topical negative pressure (TNP), vacuum-assisted closure (VAC), vacuum sealing technique (VST), and sealed surface wound suction (SSS).
 Note that the term VAC is a registered trademark for products from KCI Medical and should, strictly speaking, be reserved for those products.
 If we want to appear super knowledgeable, you should actually write it like this: VAC™.

-You will sometimes encounter strange abbreviations like MPNPWT, which stands for mechanically powered negative pressure.
-That is when we use mechanically powered pumps ( for example, by a spring mechanism) rather than an electrical pump.
-Other common abbreviations are tNPWT ( traditional NPWT meaning regular pumps) instead of sNPWT ( single-use disposable pumps).
+You may occasionally encounter unfamiliar abbreviations, such as MPNPWT, which stands for mechanically powered negative pressure.
+That is when we use mechanically powered pumps (for example, by a spring mechanism) rather than an electric pump.
+Other common abbreviations include tNPWT (traditional NPWT, meaning regular pumps) instead of sNPWT (single-use disposable pumps).
 Are you slightly confused by these abbreviations?
-Don`t worry; you are not alone.
+Don't worry; you're not alone.

 What is NPWT?

 Most pumps are designed to deliver a negative pressure of about minus 80-120 mmHg.
 This is quite an intense vacuum pressure.
-If you apply a blood pressure cuff to your arm and pump it up to 120 mmHg, you will appreciate how strong this pressure is - although, with NPWT, it is negative pressure.
+If you apply a blood pressure cuff to your arm and pump it up to 120 mmHg, you will appreciate the strength of this pressure, although with negative pressure wound therapy (NPWT), it is applied in the opposite direction.

 The pump must be connected to the wound continuously.
-It is quite common to change the dressings about every third day; sometimes, longer shift intervals are acceptable.
+It is quite common to change dressings every third day; however, longer shift intervals may be acceptable in some cases.
 NPWT treatment often lasts for 2-3 weeks. ære koblet til hele tiden.
 Ofte skifter en bandasjen hver 3. dag.
 Behandlingen varer ofte i 2-3 uker.

 Despite the advent of numerous new techniques and technologies, negative pressure wound therapy (NPWT) remains a cornerstone of managing complex wounds.
-In our experience, there is no other modality in wound care treatment that has the same potency to turn a wound in the right direction.
+In our experience, no other modality in wound care treatment has the same potency to steer a wound in the right direction.

 Figure 1 Once a wound has granulated as nicely as shown in the image above; there is no need to continue the NPWT treatment.